stuarteberg/graph-tool/doc/graph_tool.rst

     .. automethod:: new_property
     .. automethod:: new_vertex_property
+    .. automethod:: new_vp
     .. automethod:: new_edge_property
+    .. automethod:: new_ep
     .. automethod:: new_graph_property
+    .. automethod:: new_gp

     New property maps can be created by copying already existing ones.